mkarpiarz/cloud-native-docs/gpu-operator/google-gke.rst

 GKE cluster entirely with Ubuntu containerd nodes images or with a node pool that uses Ubuntu containerd node images.

+By selecting a supported operating system rather than Container-Optimized OS with Containerd, you can customize which NVIDIA software components are installed by the GPU Operator at deployment time.
+For example, the Operator can deploy GPU driver containers and use the Operator to manage the lifecycle of the NVIDIA software components.

 *************
 Prerequisites